 - Gǔ (蛊): Though most online services translate this character as “poison,” within the Chinese language, it exclusively refers to the exotic and often horrific poisons used by minority tribes.
 For example, the ones purportedly favored by the Miao Tribe.

 - Guǐ (鬼): The Chinese word for “ghost.”
 Of note, weapons or techniques containing this character aren’t necessarily terrifying.
-Rather, the connotation is that of “macabre.”
+Rather, the connotation is that of “macabre” or "wicked."

 - Guǐgǔ (鬼谷): Ghostly valley.
 This term is sometimes used to name dangerous, desolate areas.
 However, it more commonly refers to Guiguzi (鬼谷子), a semi-mystical strategist, philosopher, and seer from the Warring States Period.

 - Guǐkū (鬼哭): Ghostly wailing the likes of banshee screams.